Brought to you by The Hanover Band & Consone Quartet

 “an imaginative city salute to Beethoven’s 250th birthday”.The Lord Mayor of London, Alderman William Russell

-WATCH OUR LATEST BROADCAST:
+WATCH OUR LATEST BROADCASTS:

 The Hanover Band (1980-2020) has gone digital with an online festival of Beethoven Symphonies and iconic Chamber Music.